dkloving/CS109A_Project/docs/index.md

 In order to model the temporal effects, we smoothed the features using a moving average.
 Due to how this method works, it was necessary to use a train/test split at a point in time rather than randomly (as we did in all of our other models).
 We chose a split year of 2013, thereby including all data sans outliers from 2006-2013 in our train dataset and all data sans outliers from 2014-2016 in our test dataset.
 For the dataset inclusive of `MSA`, we one-hot encoded `MSA`.
 We standardized the features (based on the newly-determined training data, only).

 We used a simple 5-year moving average to smooth the features in the train data, only.
 We took an equal number of years on either side of the observation year to average across.
 So, for example, if the observation year was 2013 for the Denver MSA, we would have averaged the 2011 through 2015 observations for Denver, insofar as they were available.
 Missing/skipped observation years were simply not included in the averages.
 The same handling was applied to years near the beginning or end of the dataset.
+We smooth the features in the train data, only, because the train data is what we use to fit the models while the test data is 'unknown' to us.

+We fit and ran linear, ridge, huber, knn, adaboost and svr models for each of the three datasets.
+For all models except linear, we used cross-validation to prevent overfitting.

+Based on the resulting violin plots for the train data, the smoothed models performed similarly to the original models in the data inclusive of MSA.
+(Ilan will pick up from here tomorrow).